-For more information about living well with Parkinson’s disease, please visit the EPDA website.
+For more information about living well with Parkinson’s disease, please visit Parkinson’s Europe website.

 “Even Muhammad Ali had a learning curve”

 In an exclusive interview, Maryum Ali – US public speaker, author and daughter of boxing legend Muhammad Ali – discusses her father’s experience with Parkinson’s disease, how it inspired her advocacy work and why education is the “key” to empowerment

 “When my father first started exhibiting Parkinson’s symptoms, he was in his second fight with [then heavyweight champion] Leon Spinks in 1978.
 I actually went to that fight.
 I was 10 years old, and I noticed his symptoms.”

 But, says Maryum Ali, eldest daughter of the late US heavyweight legend Muhammad Ali, “no one knew”.

 Muhammad Ali’s impact in the world extends far beyond his iconic boxing career.
 One of the most noteworthy figures of the 20th century, he was a source of inspiration for many African Americans during the 1960s US civil rights movement and became a hero of the counterculture movement for his opposition to the Vietnam War.
 Later in life, after he was diagnosed with the condition in the 1980s, Muhammad Ali built on that legacy by playing a vocal role in Parkinson’s community.

 “For about 10 years, they never called [my father’s condition] Parkinson’s disease,” says Maryum, a renowned public speaker and author.
 “So here he was with progressive symptoms, and doctors were saying it wasn’t going to progress.
 It just shows how little data and research there was on Parkinson’s disease during that time.
 The term ‘young onset Parkinson’s disease’ was unknown, there wasn’t a Parkinson’s Unity Walk with resources or support groups for people.”